 - Insurance against invasion of privacy and data protection

-- Insurance for long term or episodic drone use
+- Insurance for long term or episodic use

 Long Term Drone Insurance

-Drones can also fall under the category of “Episodic Insurance,” which simply means your insurance coverage would only be for the “actual” flying time during drone use.
-There’s no need to pay for insurance whenever your drone is not being utilized.
-In essence, your drone liability insurance can be job specific and only in effect for the time and location that your drone is in flight.
+Drones can also fall under the category of “Episodic Insurance,” which simply means your insurance coverage would only be for the “actual” flying time during use.
+There’s no need to pay for insurance whenever it is not being utilized.
+In essence, your drone liability insurance can be job specific and only in effect for the time and location that it is in flight.
 Episodic insurance is a great option for commercial drone operators since you will know the insurance cost up front.
 It is also very easy to track job expenses that can be billed back to the customer.

 What Happens if You Make A Claim?